Report Summary

 Food & Grocery Sales

-Food & Grocery sales rose xx% YoY in September, according to the Retail Economics Retail Sales Index (value, non-seasonally adjusted).
+Food & Grocery sales rose by xx% rise in November, against xx% growth in the previous year, according to the Retail Economics Retail Sales Index (value, non-seasonally adjusted).

 Take out a FREE 30 day membership trial to read the full report.